CERTIFIED LEAN PROJECT MANAGER®–the agile project management certification

 See More benefits

 This certification provides certification holders an awareness of leading projects and using lean techniques.
-From studies and interviews, we know that the certification as a –IBQMI Certified Lean Project Manager™– has helped unify the profession by creating a common language and standard frameworks for project managers to use when executing projects.
-As a –IBQMI Certified Lean Project Manager™–, you are responsible for the planning, procurement, and execution of a project in any domain of engineering and business.
-The –IBQMI Certified Lean Project Manager™– is a client representative who determines and implements solutions to meet the exact needs of the client or stakeholder based on the knowledge of the organization represented.
+From studies and interviews, we know that the certification as a –CERTIFIED LEAN PROJECT MANAGER®– has helped unify the profession by creating a common language and standard frameworks for project managers to use when executing projects.
 Lean Project Management is a systematic method for the elimination of waste within a project management role.
 Reflect your achievement, and improve your skills and knowledge.

 You will learn the ability to adapt to the various internal procedures of the client and form close links with the nominated representatives, which is essential in ensuring that the key issues of cost, time, quality and, above all, client satisfaction can be realized.
-The role of the –IBQMI Certified Lean Project Manager™– within the organization is the fundamental element of sustaining the progress of lean thinking.
 Lean project management provides truly lean approaches to project management.
 You will also learn how to prioritize work, manage issues with lean methods, lead teams, and negotiate with stakeholders.

-What is my qualification level after passing the final exam?
+What will be my qualification level after passing the final exam?

-The –IBQMI Certified Lean Project Manager™– certification will qualify you to be the first point of contact for any issues arising from the heads of various departments in an organization.
+The –CERTIFIED LEAN PROJECT MANAGER®– certification will qualify you to be the first point of contact for any issues arising from the heads of various departments in an organization.

 The topics of the official training material for this certification are as follows: